constanreedjohn/Dogs_Cats_Classification_Resnet50/README.md

 ### Run infer.py
 * python infer.py --help --> To see arguments
 * python infer.py --model_path ./pretrained.pt --img_path ./infer_images --output_path ./output

-# NOTE:
-* This project data loader is applied for only train and test set.
-* If you want to include valid set, see loader.py.